Burt Kwouk: Early life

-Kwouk was born on 18 July 1930 in Warrington, Lancashire, to Chinese parents; his parents were on a business trip touring Europe.
-He was brought up in Shanghai; his father was a textile tycoon descended from a Tang dynasty general.
+Kwouk was born on 18 July 1930 in Warrington, Lancashire, while his Chinese parents were on a business trip touring Europe.
+He was brought up in Shanghai, where his father, descended from a Tang dynasty general, was a textile tycoon.
 Between the ages of 12 and 16, he attended the Shanghai Jesuit Mission School, which he described as "the Far East equivalent" of Eton College.
 He left China in 1947 when his parents returned to Britain, and was sent to the United States to complete his education.
 In 1953, he graduated from Bowdoin College in Brunswick, Maine.
 The Kwouk family fortune was lost in the Chinese communist revolution in the 1940s.
 In 1954, he returned to Britain, where a girlfriend "nagged [him] into acting".